SustainableDevelopmentReform/nesp-sop-seagrass-mapping/case_study_NESP3.6/NESP_3.6_case_study.md

     - "Sand %cover RMSE: 0.22 (0.2-0.24)"

-- **Cover Estimation Accuracy**: The percent cover model shows `[xx - xx]` correlation with field-measured cover values

-The validation process follows the protocols outlined in Section 8 of the SOP, employing independent test data and appropriate accuracy metrics for each mapping product.
+The validation process follows the protocols outlined in Section 8 of the SOP, employing a resmapling based approach as described in Lyons et al. 2018.
+Further explanation....

 ## X.6 Operational Considerations